saddam1999/h1-shader-packager/README.md

 Assuming no modifications were made to the unpacked files, the files `fx.bin` and `myfx.bin` should have identical contents.

+The files unpacked are not decompiled or disassembled.
+For that, you will need another tool (or make your own).

 # License
 This software is licensed under the Boost Software License (BSL-1.0).